cyber42/youtube-transcribe/README.md

 ## Installation Instructions
 1. Clone the repository.
-2. Install the dependencies using `pip install -r requirements.txt`.
+2. Install the dependencies using Python 3.12.0 with `pip install -r requirements.txt`.

 ## Usage Examples
 Transcribe a video and output to stdout: